Chapter 2: Structure

 • No visual board exists

-• Work doesn't fit into discrete items
+• Work does not fit into discrete items

 • Team works on many parallel efforts